Non-fungible token: Copyright

 An NFT solely represents a proof of ownership of a blockchain record and does not necessarily imply that the owner possesses intellectual property rights to the digital asset the NFT purports to represent.
 Someone may sell an NFT that represents their work, but the buyer will not necessarily receive copyright to that work, and the seller may not be prohibited from creating additional NFT copies of the same work.
 According to legal scholar Rebecca Tushnet, "In one sense, the purchaser acquires whatever the art world thinks they have acquired.
 They definitely do not own the copyright to the underlying work unless it is explicitly transferred."

 Certain NFT projects, such as Bored Apes, explicitly assign intellectual property rights of individual images to their respective owners.
-The NFT collection CryptoPunks was a project that initially prohibited owners of its NFTs from using the associated digital artwork for commercial use, but later allowed such use upon acquisition of the collection's parent company.
+The NFT collection CryptoPunks was a project that initially prohibited owners of its NFTs from using the associated digital artwork for commercial use, but later allowed such use upon acquisition by the collection's parent company.

 History

+Early projects

-The first known "NFT", Quantum, was created by Kevin McCoy and Anil Dash in May 2014.
+The first known NFT, Quantum, was created by Kevin McCoy and Anil Dash in May 2014.
 It consists of a video clip made by McCoy's wife, Jennifer.
 McCoy registered the video on the Namecoin blockchain and sold it to Dash for $4, during a live presentation for the Seven on Seven conferences at the New Museum in New York City.
 McCoy and Dash referred to the technology as "monetized graphics".
 This explicitly linked a non-fungible, tradable blockchain marker to a work of art, via on-chain metadata (enabled by Namecoin).
-This is in contrast to the multi-unit, fungible, metadata-less "Colored Coins" of other blockchains and Counterparty.